 (iv) terminate or materially amend or modify any of the Related Agreements; or

-(v) encumber, sell or otherwise dispose of any of the Assets (excluding inventory, natural gas, natural gas liquids or oil), other than property which is replaced by equivalent property (in type and value) or which is used, consumedor abandoned in the normal operations of Seller’s business.
+(v) encumber, sell or otherwise dispose of any of the Assets (excluding inventory, natural gas, natural gas liquids or oil), other than property which is replaced by equivalent property (in type and value) or which is used or consumed in the normal operations of Seller’s business.

-(c) Seller shalluse commercially reasonable efforts to maintain its corporate status during the Adjustment Period to assure that as of the Closing Date it will not be under any material corporate, legal or contractual restriction that would prohibit or delay the timely performance of Seller’s obligations under this Agreement.
+(c) Seller shall maintain its corporate status during the Adjustment Period to assure that as of the Closing Date it will not be under any material corporate, legal or contractual restriction that would prohibit or delay the timely performance of Seller’s obligations under this Agreement.

 (d) Seller shall promptly notify Purchaser, if, during the Adjustment Period, Seller receives actual written notice of any claim, suit, action or other proceeding of the type referred to in Section 3.01(d) or 3.01(l).